-Administered by the DNR Remediation and Redevelopment Program, WAM awards provide communities with professional environmental assessments of contaminated, or potentially contaminated, properties, helping them to redevelop sites for a new use.
+Administered by the DNR's Remediation and Redevelopment Program, WAM awards provide communities with professional environmental site assessments of properties with known or perceived contamination.

-WAM applications require minimal effort by local governments because there is no financial match or project administration involved, making it an attractive opportunity for small communities.
-In many instances, WAM awards are also leveraged against other sources of funding to kick-start repurposing efforts on sites that may have been community eyesores for many years.
+Participation in the WAM program requires minimal effort by local governments.
+Because there is no financial match or project administration involved, the award is an attractive opportunity for communities.
+In many instances, WAM awards are leveraged with other sources of funding to kick-start repurposing efforts on properties that may have been underutilized for many years.

-Applications can be submitted for a WAM award at any time, although funds are limited.
-Eligible sites for funding include closed or closing manufacturing plants, or vacant land with a history of manufacturing.
-Gas stations, dry cleaners, salvage yards and agricultural co-ops are not eligible.
+Applications can be submitted for WAM awards at any time.
+Properties eligible for funding include closed or closing manufacturing plants, or vacant land with a history of manufacturing.
+Gas stations, dry cleaners and salvage yards are not eligible.